chalmersplasmatheory/DREAM/doc/sphinx/source/imas/index.rst

 DREAM interface for IMAS
 ==========================
 In this section you will find the details of the DREAM-IMAS interface implementation.
-Use case leírás

 .. toctree::
    :maxdepth: 4